curl/everything-curl/usingcurl/verbose.md

 This tells us curl now tries to connect to this IP address.
-It means the name 'example.com' has been resolved to one or more addresses and this is the first (and possibly only) address curl will try to connect to.
+It means the name 'example.com' has been resolved to one or more addresses and this is the first (and possibly only) address curl tries to connect to.

     * Connected to example.com (93.184.216.34) port 80 (#0)